ivanachillee/pcalib/README.md

 # PCAlib
-PCAlib is a standarized library built in Python 3 for fast and easy-to-use Principal Component Analysis (PCA) data transformation.
+PCAlib is a micro-library built in Python 3 for fast and easy-to-use Principal Component Analysis (PCA) data transformation.
 It will help you to reduce high-dimensional data into a N amount of components.

-Given a collection of points in two, three, or higher dimensional space, a "best fitting" line can be defined as one that minimizes the average squared distance from a point to the line.
-The next best-fitting line can be similarly chosen from directions perpendicular to the first.
-Repeating this process yields an orthogonal basis in which different individual dimensions of the data are uncorrelated.
-These basis vectors are called principal components, and several related procedures principal component analysis (PCA). ([Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis))

 ## Requirements
 You will need the following packages to run PCAlib: